Innovative Digital Solutions for SMBs

 IMAP (Internet Message Access Protocol) is a more advanced method of accessing emails on a mail server.
 Using this method, you are able to keep your emails stored on the server and you simply view them from your email software program.
 This means that you can synchronise all your emails between multiple computers or devices.
 You do need to manage your emails carefully and regularly do a clean up or archive old emails to ensure that your email account does not go over any disk quota that you have.

 TLS (Transport Layer Security) also known more commonly as SSL (Secure Sockets Layer) is a security protocol to encrypt certain communications via the Internet.
 Your communication to and from our mail servers can be encrypted using TLS.
 This only secures your connection to our mail servers though and the connection on the "other end" may not be secure or encrypted.
-(It is also not secure if it travels over an unsecured part of the Internet.)
+(It is also not secure if an email travels over an unsecured part of the Internet.)
 Using TLS is a good way to increase security, however it is not a guarantee that your emails are secure.
 Contact us to add this feature to your account if you don't already have this enabled.
+Click here for more information about TLS/SSL certificates.